ShadowNetworkDevs/norshareinstaller/README.md

 # Norshare Installer
-a simple install I made that works on cbooks
+a simple install I made that works on quite literally any laptop or pc

 How To Use:
 <br>